990adjustments/Wffle/README.md

 The script is also dockable so you can place the script in the After Effects ScriptUI folder.

-How do I use Waffle
+How do I use Wffle
 -------------------

 If you only have one layer in your comp: